-Jazz is an integral part of 20th century culture.
+Jazz is an integral part of our culture.
 How, in your view—you who are both a composer and an interpreter—how did this music from the African-American ghetto come to conquer the world?
 What is the secret of its universality?

 I think you have to look for it in the origins of jazz itself.
 It was born in the cotton fields, among black slaves who weren’t allowed to speak to each other.
 Through song and rhythm, they found a form of freedom to express themselves and communicate.